lllzok/Tourism-ESG/prototype.md

 Core elements:

-- Grid/list of action options (e.g. Clean Plate, Use RVM, Green landmark tour).
+- Grid/list of action options (e.g. Clean Plate, Use RVM, ESG landmark tour).
 - Each option is a clickable card with an icon, title and short description.

 Page C: Action proof upload modal (Action Proof Modal)